Table Of Contents_

 This microscope offers a high magnification of 2500x, which allows you to observe your object in great detail, especially for use in a laboratory.
 The AmScope features a binocular head that can be adjusted between 53 to 77mm for convenience and easy use for each person.
 This feature also considers people’s different eye strengths and makes it a suitable purchase for almost anyone.

 Let’s not forget about the 1.3mp digital camera included with this microscope.
-You can connect this camera to almost any computer and capture images or even stream live videos, making it a perfect purchase for professionals such as lecturers using in a classroom setting.
+You can connect this camera to almost any computer and capture images or even stream live videos, making it a perfect purchase for professionals such as lecturers using it in a classroom setting.
 There’s also the Radical 2500x High Power LED Cordless Microscope that comes with three rechargeable AA batteries.
 This glass optical system has a moveable Abbe condenser with an iris diaphragm and 3D mechanical stage, and 25 biological prepared slides are included.

 Award: Best Value/Great for High-Tech Users